-First off, the question you might be asking is “why bother growing bananas when I can get them from the store?”
+First off, the question you might be asking is “why should I grow organic bananas when I can get them from the grocery store?”
 Well, have you ever had a homegrown heirloom tomato grown in healthy, living soil versus a generic store bought tomato?
 The same principle applies.

 The standard Cavendish banana variety is what we’re all accustomed to here in the US.
 It’s rather uninteresting and bland.
 The reality is that there are hundreds or possibly thousands of edible bananas out there, offering a wide range of colors, sizes, and tastes.
 Despite this diversity, nearly all commercial production is done using monocultures of cloned Cavendishes, which may be wiped out by disease within a decade if current trends continue.
 Short of traveling throughout southeast Asia to try some of these other banana varieties, a relatively easy way to engage in a culinary banana exploration is by growing some at home.

 At least that’s why we decided we were going to grow organic bananas.
 That initiative wouldn’t be a cause for concern if we lived in south Florida or southern California.
 However, we live in Greenville, SC at the base of the Appalachian Mountains, e.g. definitely not the tropics.